Zakat: Quran

 The Quran discusses charity in many verses, some of which relate to zakat.
-The word zakat, with the meaning used in Islam now, is found, for example, in suras: 7:156, 9:60, 19:31, 19:55, 21:73, 23:4, 27:3, 30:39, 31:4 and 41:7.
+The word zakat, with the meaning used in Islam now, is found, for example, in suras: 7:156, 9:60, 19:31, 19:55, 21:73, 23:4, 27:3, 30:39, 31:4, and 41:7.

 Zakat is found in the early Medinan suras and described as obligatory for Muslims.
 It is given for the sake of salvation.
 Muslims believe those who give zakat can expect reward from God in the afterlife, while neglecting to give zakat can result in damnation.
 Zakat is considered part of the covenant between God and a Muslim.

-Verse 2.177 (Picktall translation) sums up the Quranic view of charity and almsgiving (Another name for Zakat is the "Poor Due"):
+Verse 2:177 (the Clear Qur'an translation) sums up the Quranic view of charity and almsgiving (another name for zakat is the poor due):

 According to Yusuf al-Qaradawi, verse 9.5 of the Quran makes zakat one of three prerequisites for pagans to become Muslims: "but if they repent, establish prayers, and practice zakat they are your brethren in faith".

 The Quran also lists who should receive the benefits of zakat, discussed in more detail below.

+Mention of zakat after prayer suggests that it held a different role than almsgiving.
+Zakat served as a fine or payment for someone guilty of sin to have Muhammad pray for their purification.